ervinpepic/eSupermart/wp-content/plugins/all-in-one-wp-migration/readme.txt

 Here are other reasons to use All-in-One WP Migration ...

 **Trusted by the Government and Big Corporations:**

 Many enterprise customers, government organizations, and universities use, love, and trust All-in-One WP Migration.
-Here are some: Boeing, Lockheed Martin, NASA, VW, Harvard University, Stanford University, Lego, P&G, Automattic, State of California, State of Hawaii, EMC2, etc.
+Here are some: Boeing, NASA, VW, IBM, Harvard University, Stanford University, Lego, P&G, Automattic, State of California, State of Hawaii.
 This broad adoption and usage of All-in-One WP Migration demonstrate how **safe, reliable and adaptable** the plugin is for just about any website migration need.

 **Full Compatibility and Support:**

 All-in-One WP Migration has been extensively tested and confirmed to be compatible with most WordPress plugins and themes.
 This means you don't get to experience cross-plugin compatibility issues that can slow down, bug, or break down your WordPress website when you install and use All-in-One WP Migration.
 As a matter of fact, All-in-One WP Migration has partnered with multiple theme/plugin vendors to distribute their themes/plugins with us as a single, easy to use, easy to install package.
 These vendors trust us and our plugin to provide their customers with reliable product delivery, support, migrations, and backups.

 **Cloud Storage Supported:**

 All-in-One WP Migration supports and syncs seamlessly with top cloud storage services.
 The plugin comes preinstalled on all Bitnami WordPress sites running on AWS, Google Compute Cloud, and Microsoft Azure.